PlanB-Network/bitcoin-educational-content/tutorials/others/grapheneos/en.md

 The only two you may not be familiar with are 'Auditor' and 'Vanadium'.

-- 'The [Auditor app](https://play.google.com/store/apps/details?id=app.attestation.auditor) uses hardware-based security features to validate the identity of a device along with authenticity and integrity of the operating system.
-It will verify that the device is running the stock operating system with the bootloader locked and that no tampering with the operating system has occurred.'
+- The [Auditor app](https://play.google.com/store/apps/details?id=app.attestation.auditor) uses hardware-based security features to validate the identity of a device along with authenticity and integrity of the operating system.
+It will verify that the device is running the stock operating system with the bootloader locked and that no tampering with the operating system has occurred.
 - [Vanadium](https://github.com/GrapheneOS/Vanadium) is a privacy and security hardened variant of Chromium web browser.

 ## Customization